-Every English and Communication course merges a Biblical worldview with scholarship.
+Every English course merges a Biblical worldview with scholarship.
 Christ composed parables to communicate truth through story.
 In this sense he modeled literary, communicative, and creative writing study.
-Blending literature, theatre, mass media, and creative writing into a unified major is a unique feature of Montreat College.
+Blending literature, creative writing and public information into a unified major is a unique feature of Montreat College.
 Students focus on a single concentration, yet apply courses from the other two concentrations toward their degree requirements.
-This cohesive approach toward literature, communication, and imaginative writing provides students a grasp of literary masterpieces as well as the practical application of literary craft and technical writing skills.
-English majors write a Senior Thesis, which caps their coursework in literary interpretation, drama, public information, or imaginative writing.
+This cohesive approach toward literature, imaginative writing, and professional writing provides students a grasp of literary masterpieces as well as the practical application of literary craft and technical writing skills.
+English majors write a Senior Thesis, which caps their coursework in literary interpretation, creative writing, or professional writing.